jmn8718/raspi-koma/ros/README.md

 You might have to install *gpiozero* manually if your system does not include it.

-## configuration
+## Configuration

-We have to setup a domain id so other devices can identify the domain
+We have to setup a domain ID so other devices can identify the domain.
+Ensure your laptop uses the same ID.

 ```sh
 export ROS_DOMAIN_ID=87
 ```

-### build
+### Build

 Build the project and generate a ros package